bigfix/developer.bigfix.com/site/pages/rest-api/api/query.md

 In the response of this API, you will find the following headers.
 They provide additional information about the BigFix Explorer or the Web Reports server that evaluated the Session Relevance query:

 - `x-bes-relevance-engine-id` represents the id of the server that evaluated the query.
 Its value can be:
   - an integer, the id of a Web Reports server that evaluated the query.
-It is the same id used by the `/api/webreports` REST API.
+It is the same parameter {id} used by the `/api/webreports` REST API.
   - a string, the hostname of the BigFix Explorer server that evaluated the query.
-It is the same id used by the `/api/explorer` REST API.
+It is the same parameter {name} used by the `/api/explorer` REST API.
 - `x-bes-relevance-engine-type` represents the type of server that evaluated the session relevance.
 Its value can be either `BigFix Explorer` or `BigFix Web Reports Server`.

 For example, this request: